The best way to contact the Loans Team is to use the following email address: firstname.lastname@example.org.

 Section 2(4)(g) of the Public Records Act 1958 empowers The National Archives to lend documents ‘for display at commemorative exhibitions and for other special purposes’.
 Applicants for loans must meet all conditions, including those on timescales, costs, travel and display, as laid out in our conditions for loans.
 If you would like to borrow documents from The National Archives, there are some points you should consider:

-- we do not usually lend more than 10 documents to any one exhibition
+We do not usually lend more than ten documents to any one exhibition

 How to apply

 Apply for a loan using our loans for exhibitions application form.
 You can download, fill in by hand and email your completed form to us or send it by post to: The National Archives, Collection Care: Loans and exhibitions team, Kew, Richmond, Surrey TW9 4DU.

 For general loan enquiries please email us at Exhibition Loans.